MC-Bloc/.github/profile/README.md

 ## Active Projects

-### SunBlock One
+### SunBlock
 [SunBlock](https://minecraftbloc.milieux.ca/sunblock/) is a solar-powered minecraft server housed at the Milieux institute.

-Currently, SunBlock is on its first iteration, SunBlock One.
+Currently we are on the first iteration: SunBlock One.
 To check the server status, visit the [SunBlock One status website](https://sunblockone.milieux.ca).

 To build a sunblock server for yourself, checkout our server build guide and [documentation here](https://github.com/MC-Bloc/Sunblock/).